National Insurance contributions calculator

 Visualise how much holiday has been booked and taken, and identify those at risk of burnout

-All employers with employees aged 16 and over earning above specific thresholds must pay National Insurance contributions.
-Beyond being a legal requirement these contributions are an investment in your workforce’s future and grants access to contributory benefits.
+All employers with staff aged 16 and over earning above specific thresholds must pay National Insurance contributions.
+Beyond being a legal requirement these contributions are an investment in your workforce's future and grants access to contributory benefits.

 Knowing how much National Insurance your business owes and understanding how it’s calculated is key to financial management.